 Q) Can i have the distribution in another platform other than Google Cloud?

-A) We're considering offering the same distribution on Amazon or other platforms.
-Please contact us if this is of high importance to you.
-If you want to move the data manually to any other computer you can of course do so, these notes to support the task.
+A) Sure, an Amazon version is now available.
+Also if you want to move the data manually to any other computer you can of course do so, these notes to support the task.

 More questions and Support